Where the Caged Tree Lives

 How do you get lost when you were shown the way?
 I figured it out, anyhow.
 Then almost got lost a second time.

-Then we went to see the Angel Oak in Charleston…
+Then the Angel Oak in Charleston…

 City traffic easily doubles the time of any drive.
 Two hours becomes four, becomes an entire day.
 For… a tree behind a chainlink fence and a gait locked on Wednesdays.
 (Yeah, the day I pick).
 I never would’ve guessed it was behind a fence beyond the reach of my camera.
 (Of course it is).
 The Angel Oak is massive, her trunk dances in the dappled sunlight, thick snake elephant trunks winding out from the base.
 Up and out.
 Sometimes dipping into the earth and back out.
 Live oaks slow dance with the earth, the sun, the rain and the wind.